-Mohamed Ghazala is assistant professor of animation and the chair of the department of the Visual & Digital Production of Effat University/ Saudi Arabia, besides being the Vice President of the International Animated Film Association, ASIFA, and the founder of its first chapter in Africa and in the Arab world.
+Mohamed Ghazala is assistant professor of animation and the Chair of Cinematic Arts School at Effat University/ Saudi Arabia, besides being the Vice President of the International Animated Film Association, ASIFA, and the founder of its first chapter in Africa and in the Arab world.

 He served on a number of international Animation festival juries including: Stuttgart (Germany), Castelli Animati(Italy),SICAF (Korea) Animanima(Serbia), AnimaAfrik(Ghana), ReAnimania (Armenia), Animae Caribe (Trinidad & Tobago), AnimaBasauri (Spain), CICDAF (China) Chilemonos (Chile).

 He has been working also as a visiting lecturer at several fine arts & film institutes such as: Jilin animation institute (China), Cologne's Academy of Media Arts (KHM- Germany), NAFTI (Ghana), Durban Art & Animation center (South Africa), Antioquia University (Colombia).